Throughput Analysis of Massive MIMO Uplink with Low-Resolution ADCs: Conclusions

 \section{Conclusions}

-We have analyzed the performance of a low-resolution quantized uplink massive MIMO system operating over a frequency flat Rayleigh block-fading channel whose realizations are not known \emph{a priori} to transmitter and receiver.

-We have shown that for the one-bit massive MIMO case, high-order constellations, such as 16-QAM, can be used to convey information at higher rates than with QPSK.
-This holds in spite of the nonlinearity introduced by the one-bit quantizers.
-Furthermore, reliable communication can be achieved by using simple signal processing techniques at the receiver, i.e., LS channel estimation and MRC~detection.

-By increasing the resolution of the ADCs by only a few bits, e.g., to three or four bits, we can achieve near infinite-precision performance for a large range of system parameters.
-Furthermore, the system becomes robust against differences in the received signal power from the different users, due for example, to large-scale fading or imperfect power control.
+We have analyzed the performance of a low-resolution quantized uplink massive MU-MIMO system operating over a frequency flat Rayleigh block-fading channel whose realizations are not known \emph{a priori} to transmitter and receiver.
+In particular, we have shown that for the 1-bit massive MIMO case, high-order constellations, such as 16-QAM, can be used to convey information at higher rates than with QPSK; this holds in spite of the nonlinearity introduced by the 1-bit ADCs.
+Furthermore, reliable communication can be achieved by using simple signal processing techniques at the receiver, i.e., {pilot-based channel estimation based on the Bussgang decomposition~\eqref{eq:LS_MIMO}} and MRC~detection.
+By increasing the resolution of the ADCs by only a few bits, e.g., to 3 bits, we can achieve near infinite-resolution performance for a broad range of system parameters; furthermore, the system becomes robust against differences in the received signal power from the different users, due for example, to large-scale fading or imperfect power~control.

 An extension of our analysis to a OFDM based setup for transmission over frequency-selective channels is currently under investigation.
-Such an extension could be used to benchmark the results recently reported in \cite{studer15a} in which the authors reported that, with a specific modulation and coding scheme taken from IEEE 802.11n, four to six bits are required to achieve a packet error rate below $10^{-2}$ at an SNR close to the one needed in the infinite-precision case.
+Such an extension could be used to benchmark the results recently reported in \cite{studer16a} in which the authors reported that, with a specific modulation and coding scheme taken from IEEE 802.11n, $4$ to $6$ bits are required to achieve a packet error rate below $10^{-2}$ at an SNR close to the one needed in the infinite-resolution case.
 We conclude that for a fair comparison between the performance attainable using low-resolution versus high-resolution ADCs, one should take into account the overall power consumption, including the power consumed by RF and baseband processing circuitry.

 \appendices